bgilmer77/HowTo-Configure-OpenVAS/kali-openvas-howto.md

 ## Installing Kali Linux and OpenVAS optimized for the vulnerability scanning of professional media systems

-This HowTo will tell you how to install Kali Linux and the OpenVAS security vulnerability scanner.
+This article describes how to install Kali Linux and the OpenVAS security vulnerability scanner.
 It is current as of February, 2020.
 If you find that it is out of date, feel free to submit an Issue or a PR.